shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 ```console
 python train.py {number_epochs}
 ```
+**NOTE: The file path to the AKOA Dataset MUST be set and can be found at the top of train.py**

 Something to note is that during a single epoch, each batch of images is only trained on 1 specific level of noise out of the possible 1000 levels of noise.
 This means that training and validation loss can swing widely depending on the images themselves and the amount of